boddenberg-it/croni/README.md

 > Dependencies in <b>bold</b> has to be met!
 > Python is only necessary for HTTP server and firefox can open croni's index.html locally without it.
-> croni will run fine without sendmail, it simply just doesn't send mails.
+> Croni will run fine without sendmail, it simply just doesn't send mails.

 <br>